mjschultz/django-tastefulpy/docs/geodjango.rst

 GeoDjango
 =========

-Tastypie features support for GeoDjango!
+Tastefulpy features support for GeoDjango!
 Resources return and accept `GeoJSON <http://geojson.org/geojson-spec.html>`_ (or similarly-formatted analogs for other formats) and all `spatial lookup <https://docs.djangoproject.com/en/1.3/ref/contrib/gis/geoquerysets/#spatial-lookups>`_ filters are supported.
 Distance lookups are not yet supported.